On A Small Quiet

 As acorns silently closed their shells.

-I paused to watch through melting light,
+to watch through melting light,

 As the sunlight filtered out of sight.